 Help!
-My Child is Struggling with Math
+My Child is Struggling with Math!

-If your child is a kinesthetic learner who struggles with math, it is very likely that there is a mismatch between the child’s learning strengths and the approach being used to teach math.
+If your child is a kinesthetic learner who struggles with math, it is very likely that there is a mismatch between your child’s learning strengths and the approach being used to teach math.
 When this is the case, it is actually great news because the teaching approach can be changed.
 Let’s keep in mind that upwards of 85% of children are kinesthetic learners.

 - Math is taught in sequential steps: do this, then this, then this, and finally this.
 We’ve just started, but already we’ve lost a few kids.